ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Recommendations {#recommendations}

-All Domain Control Validation mechanisms are implemented by a resource record with the following labels:
+All Domain Control Validation mechanisms are implemented by a resource record with both of the following labels:

 1. An owner name related to the domain name being validated, and